 We are proud to have recovered millions in much needed compensation for injured railroaders in a wide variety of cases including:

-- Frank Aloi vs. Union Pacific RR, during which a Denver, Colorado jury returned a verdict of , at the time the highest FELA verdict in history.
+- Aloi vs. Union Pacific RR, during which a Denver, Colorado jury returned what was at the time the highest FELA verdict in history.

 - Hillyard v.
-Burlington Northern & Santa Fe Railway, 01-2-34536-2SEA (2003), in which a BNSF Engineer, working as a conductor in Kettle Falls, WA, was operating a pin lifter mechanism that malfunctioned, causing him to slip and amputating his leg below the knee.
-BNS settled the case after a four-week trial.
+Burlington Northern & Santa Fe Railway, 01-2-34536-2SEA (King County, Washington): FELA case in which a BNSF Engineer, working as a conductor in Kettle Falls, WA, was operating a pin lifter mechanism that malfunctioned, causing him to slip and amputating his leg below the knee.
+BNSF settled the case after a four-week trial.

 - Norfolk & Western Railway Company v.
-Ayers, in which the firm represented the BLET as amicus curiae before the Supreme Court of the United States in a landmark 2003 decision which protected injured railroad workers and completely thwarted an attempt by the railroad industry to undermine their employees’ rights under the FELA.
+Ayers: Appeal to the Supreme Court of the United States in which the firm represented the BLET as amicus curiae before the Supreme Court of the United States in a landmark 2003 decision which protected injured railroad workers and completely thwarted an attempt by the railroad industry to undermine their employees’ rights under the FELA.

 - Confidential settlements for several families injured during a spill of anhydrous ammonia during a CP rail derailment near Minot, North Dakota.
 The YJB team produced evident sufficient to underscore CP’s negligence and fault in multiple respects; such as violations of multiple federal safety regulations, CP used old, worn out, undersized 100 pound rail despite knowing it was inadequate, substandard, and inappropriate for such use, CP failed to follow its own internal rules regarding the inspection, maintenance and repair of continuous welded rail, CP discontinued ultrasonic testing which would have detected the cracked joint bar and prevented the derailment, among others (see full article in Winter 2006 Yaeger report).